 Most rooms are approximately 12'x12', with an 8' high ceiling.
 However, there are many variations from hall to hall and sometimes within the same hall.
 You can view your specific room's layout and dimensions on your online contract.

 A full-time, live-in Residence Life Coordinator is responsible for each hall.
-Also, a student staff member, called an RA (Resident Assistant), lives with about 50 residents in each community ("house") within each residence hall.
+Also, a student staff member, called an RA (Resident Assistant), lives with about 50 residents in each community ("house") within each hall.